beginning of content

 • Helicobacter pylori (H. pylori) is a type of bacterium that can live in the lining of the stomach.

-• Treating and removing H.pylori infection heals most peptic ulcers and reduces the risk of stomach cancer.
+• Treating H. pylori infection heals most peptic ulcers and reduces the risk of stomach cancer.

 What is Helicobacter pylori?

-H. pylori is mostly transmitted from person to person within families, or sometimes in day care.
+H. pylori is mostly transmitted through close contact with family members, or in day care centres.
 It may be spread if infected people don’t wash their hands after a bowel movement, or through kissing and other close contact.
-With improvements in basic hygiene there has been a decrease in H. pylori in the developed world.
+Better hygiene has helped reduce H. pylori in developing countries.

 What are the symptoms of Helicobacter pylori infection?